Walabot-Projects/Walabot-WebSocketServer/README.md

 **Server**

-The server requires  a Handler in its constructor.
+The server requires  a Handler.

 For example: